-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Oklahoma City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Oklahoma City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Oklahoma City are a mix of both white- and blue-collar jobs.
 Overall, Oklahoma City is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Oklahoma City who work in office and administrative support (14.92%), sales jobs (10.63%), and management occupations (9.16%).
+There are especially a lot of people living in Oklahoma City who work in office and administrative support (14.66%), sales jobs (10.40%), and management occupations (9.30%).

 Also of interest is that Oklahoma City has more people living here who work in computers and math than 95% of the places in the US.